 Also try asking related questions.
-For example, how does the company practically support employee mental health?
-What kind of tools or programs do they offer?
-Do they take a holistic approach to wellness or a singular one?
+For example, how does the company, as a practical matter, support employee mental health?
+What kind of tools or programs does it offer?
+Does it take a holistic approach to wellness, or a singular one?
 Is there a sense of community among employees?

 Pay attention to the interviewer’s priorities

-Like job listings, the actual interview questions can highlight what the company prioritizes and considers most important.
+Like job listings, the interview questions can highlight what the company prioritizes.
 Are they asking about your willingness to work late often?
 Do they seem invested in ensuring you’ll be a good team fit, or are they more interested in results alone?
-This can signal how they prioritize mental wellness and the quality of the employee experience.
+The questions you’re asked can signal how how the company prioritizes mental wellness and the quality of the employee experience.

-Likewise, see how they respond to straightforward questions.
+Likewise, see how the interviewer responds to straightforward questions.
 Are they proud of their company’s approach to employee wellness?
-Or does it come off more like a checked-off box?
+Or does it come off more like a checked box?
 If they act cagey or dismissive, it could be a bad sign.

-Is there any flexibility around the working day?
+Is there any flexibility regarding the working day?

 Sometimes, surprises and emergencies crop up.
 When they do, you’ll want to know that the company you join will understand and support you if you need to take time off or tweak your schedule.

 So be sure to check what the company’s policy is on the subject.
 Is there any room for flexibility in working arrangements?
 What’s the process?
 And will you be penalized for having other priorities?
-(The latter may not be explicitly stated, but you’ll likely be able to see if that’s the case from how your interviewer reacts to the question.)
+(This last may not be explicitly stated, but you’ll likely be able to figure out if that’s the case from how your interviewer reacts to the question.)

-When your prospective employer discusses benefits with you, keep an ear out for well-being-related items, as they’re a marker of how the company cares for its employees.
+When your prospective employer discusses benefits with you, keep an ear open for well-being-related items, which are a marker of how the company cares for its employees.

-Do they have an employee assistance program (EAP)?
+Does it have an employee assistance program (EAP)?
 Is health insurance covered?
-Do they offer healthcare-related benefits like discounts to gym memberships?
-Does the company offer mental well-being offerings (like, you guessed it, Calm)?
-While these benefits alone don’t always confirm how a company values health and well-being, they can be a good starting point for gauging the company’s priorities.
+Does it offer healthcare-related benefits such as discounts on gym memberships?
+Does the company offer mental well-being offerings (such as Calm)?
+While these benefits alone don’t necessarily confirm how a company values health and well-being, they can be a good starting point for gauging the company’s priorities.

 Ask what training and upskilling programs the company offers.
 Companies that actively invest in their teams’ learning and development are more likely to be positive spaces.

-Looking for a new job can be a mentally draining experience, but it’s important that you don’t sacrifice your long-term mental well-being for the short-term.
+Looking for a new job can be a mentally draining experience, but it’s important that you not sacrifice your long-term mental well-being for short-term relief.

-By properly vetting potential employers beforehand, you can do your part to protect your mental health and find a place to work that will support you and your well-being going forwards.
+By properly vetting potential employers, you can do your part to protect your mental health and find a place to work that will support you and your well-being.